saikirangurijal/cloudcentersuite/Content/Compute/Azure Cloud Functions/README.md

    ## How it works:

-       1.Once application deployed successfully user can access sample nodejs application(which writes data into the azuresql).
+       1.Once application deployed successfully user can access sample flask application(which writes data into the MySQL).

        2.When user writes an item into a table(users), A new stream record is written to reflect that a new item has been added to the table.

        3.The new stream record triggers an Azure CloudFunction.

-       4.If the stream record indicates that a new item is added to table then azure cloud function will add two fields(username, email) to the existing item of the table.
+       4.If the stream record indicates that a new item is added to table then azure web app will add two fields(username, email) to the existing item of the table.

-       5.User can view the details of his entry through sample nodejs application.
+       5.User can view the details of his entry through sample flask application.

 	   6.After your successful deployment, you can find the URL by clicking Get function URL in your function present under Function App in AzurePortal(https://portal.azure.com) to access your application.